-Knowing each ministry volunteer have their own struggles away from the ministry, it’s important that local church leaders and ministers pray for their ministry volunteers.
+Knowing each ministry volunteer have their own struggles away from the ministry, it’s important that local church leaders and ministers pray for them.

-Here are 10 ways you can pray for your ministry volunteers this week:
+Let's get started.
+Here are ten ways you can pray for your ministry volunteers this week.

 Health - John told Gaius that he prayed for his health.
 Third John 1:2, “Beloved, I pray that in all respects you may prosper and be in good health…” Ask God for protection from sickness and healing for those who are in need.